wkolowski/Type-Theory-Wishlist/README.md

 - `A * Empty = Empty`
 - `Unit * A = A`
 - `A * Unit = A`
-- generalizations of the above to record
+- generalizations of the above to records
 - corresponding properties at the term level
 - similar properties for other type formers